Unambiguous Buchi is weak: Correctness of the construction

-Consider the opposite case: $\adam$ accepted all transitions declared by $\eve$ and the play is infinite.
-In that case, for every $i\in\N$ the game reached the vertex $b\restr_i$ in a state $(q,n)$ satisfying $q=\rho(b\restr_i)$.
-In that case there is some vertex $v$ along $b$ where $\adam$ declared $n=k$.
-Therefore, infinitely many times $\Omega(q)=n$ along $\pi$ so $\adam$ wins that play by the parity criterion. \end{proof}
+The last case is that \adam did not \emph{challenge} any transition declared by \eve and the play followed the branch $\infA$.
+Then, for every $i\in\N$ the game reached the vertex $\infA\restr_i$ in a state $(q,n)$ satisfying $q=\rho_t(\infA\restr_i)$.
+In that case there is some vertex $\finA$ along $\infA$ where \adam declared $n=k$.
+Therefore, infinitely many times $\Omega(q)=n$ in $\plyA$ so \adam wins that play by the parity criterion. $ $ \end{proof}